yilinTay1/SIT_CSC1010_PRJ_AY202122/README.md

+Tele Self-Photo is a photobooth inspired project.
+It enables users to take photos with a camera connected to a Raspberry Pi.
+It is also capable of toggling LED lights either through voice command or through a toggle button on the User Interface, providing an experience like a photobooth.
+This is achieved through Message Queuing
+Telemetry Transport (MQTT), a publication-subscription messaging protocol based on the TCP / IP protocol.
+A Mosquitto MQTT Publisher and Broker is run on Raspberry Pi 1, and a MQTT Subscriber on Raspberry Pi 2.

 **Start Node-RED**
 Node-RED can be started from a terminal by running this command from within the directory of the cloned repository: